Rest Stop in Santa Barbara

 As we took in the fresh salty air and warm rays of sunshine, we saw plenty of people running, biking, walking, and even playing volleyball.
 Some people were swimming in the ocean too.
 There is definitely merit behind Santa Barbara being one of the fittest cities in the US.

-Anyway, Daniel and I walked along the beach and decided to take a turn down State Street.
+Anyway, we walked along the beach and decided to take a turn down State Street.
 As we walked, the shops we passed felt eerie and almost a foreboding sense of warning.
 They were closed, the streets were bare, and it almost felt like we were completely alone.
 Having just come from Florida, I was surprised to see so many shops closed as St. Augustine hadn’t set any restrictions yet.
 It was our first taste of the quarantine and the effects of COVID.
 We were only just hearing more about it at that time and it was a frightening but realistic wake-up call.
 This hub of Santa Barbara was not the same city I visited four years ago.
 It felt slightly apocalyptic as we continued down State Street.
 The farther from the beach we moved, the louder the silence became.

 Now three months later, it’s strange to see shops opening back up in San Luis Obispo and other cities in California.
 San Diego loosened some of its beach restrictions in June.
 People in San Luis Obispo are out like the virus doesn’t still exist and never had in the first place.
 I’ve started to count the number of masks I see downtown and I can’t say I understand that lacking number.
 I may not understand but it’s not something I’m going to judge.
 I think the world is full of more than enough judgment, blame, and hate right now.
 All I can do to make a positive impact is do my part by respecting myself and others.
 I know that I am taking care of myself as are my housemates.
 We are very careful as we have wipes in our cars, and cleaning supplies for packages, and we all use masks anytime we go outside.
 I’m thankful we are able to have these items to protect from and fight against COVID.
 I can only hope that doing our part will help society return to “normal” soon, whatever that may.
 The point is, we are hopeful we are making a positive difference in continuing our lives with others in mind.